A NSW Government website

 How will the project meet the needs of First Nations people?

-The Gadigal people of the Eora Nation are the Traditional Custodians of the place we now call Waterloo.
-We also recognise the importance of this land to all First Nations people.
+The Gadigal of the Eora Nation are the Traditional Custodians of the place we now call Waterloo.

 We are committed to supporting and improving outcomes for the Aboriginal community, and to respecting and celebrating the integral role that Aboriginal and Torres Strait culture and heritage plays in the area.

-We are working collaboratively with the Aboriginal Housing Office and the local Aboriginal community to identify opportunities to improve outcomes for Aboriginal people through the design, planning, delivery, and operational phases of the project.
+We will work collaboratively with partner community housing providers, the Aboriginal Housing Office and the local Aboriginal community to identify opportunities to improve outcomes for Aboriginal people through the design, planning, delivery and operational phases of the project.

 We will also prioritise Aboriginal procurement and workforce participation during construction to create more job opportunities for the local Aboriginal community.